-At the Solitaire Palace, you get to play Klondike Solitaire in real-time against fellow card game enthusiasts from all over the world!
-We offer basic rules perfectly adjusted for novices to make getting started easy.
+At the Solitaire Palace, you get to play Klondike Solitaire online in real-time against fellow card game enthusiasts from all over the world!
+We offer classic Solitaire rules perfectly adjusted for novices to make getting started easy.
 Once you gained some experience, you can employ custom rules to create the game you enjoy most.
 Go easy or go for a challenge!

-In short, Klondike is a type of patience game.
-Use your attention and memory to solve it by sorting the whole deck of cards: seven piles of cards are in the middle of the table, the tableau, with each top card revealed.
-You can reveal one card at a time from the stock when you feel like it would help you.
+In short, Klondike Solitaire is a type of patience game.
+You aim to sort a deck of cards by using attention, strategy, and memory: Seven piles of cards are in the middle of the table, the tableau, with each top card revealed.
+You can reveal one card at a time from the stock when you need a little help.
 Sort the sequences from King to Ace by moving revealed cards from one tableau pile to the other, revealing the new top card of the first pile.
-In the end, there should be four sorted suits in the foundation.
+In the end, there should be four correctly sorted suits in the foundation.

-This thorough manual will guide you through all the rules and terms in detail.
+We also added a multiplayer option.
+Find out all about it below!
+This thorough manual will guide you through all the Solitaire game rules and terms in detail.
 To quickly look up single terms, take a look at our glossary!
 And use our in-game help to answer any questions coming up on the fly during playing at the Solitaire Palace.
-We also added a multiplayer option.
-Find out all about it below!

 The playing field at the Palace is made up of three main areas – the stock and waste on the top left, the four foundation piles on the top right, and the seven tableau piles in the center of the table.